 We pride ourselves as strong partners with our investment managers, and we are driven by the following principles:

 We maintain a long-term view with respect to the Foundation’s investments.
-Our grantmaking has grown steadily from $67 million in 2012 to a projected $129 million in 2021 due to strong investment performance and a spending formula that dampens the payout volatility.
+Our grantmaking has grown steadily from $67 million in 2012 to $160 million in 2024 due to strong investment performance and a spending formula that dampens the payout volatility.

-This formula, based on a combination of the one-year average of total assets and the prior year spending rate, is designed to smooth out short-term funding fluctuations so that we can plan properly and avoid disruptions in our grantmaking.
+This formula utilizes the prior three-year average assets in its calculation to smooth out short-term funding fluctuations so that we can plan properly and avoid disruptions in our grantmaking.